 Ultrasound Visual Biofeedback for R

-You may be asked to participate in a research study that is also running through the "R" program.
+There are often research studies in this area and you may be asked about your interest in these studies.
 Please know that you can choose not to participate in research and this will not affect any aspect of your clinical treatment.

 New Tool For Children With Speech Errors Wall Street Journal

 Technology Takes Speech Therapy to New Heights UC HealthNews